Home > Cookies > Gingerbread Halloween Skeleton Cookies

 Gingerbread Skeleton Cookies

 Did you ever think you’d be decorating gingerbread cut-out cookies for Halloween?!
-This recipe is adapted from my gingerbread Christmas cookies, and we tailor the decorations to fit the spooky season!
+This recipe is adapted from my gingerbread Christmas small batch cookies, and we tailor the decorations to fit the spooky season!

 Since I first published this recipe in 2020, I still find these cookies to be a welcome departure from the traditional Halloween candy.
 Plus, it gives me time to test out my superior Christmas sugar cookie decorating skills!
 In all seriousness, I keep the icing and decorating simple with these cute cookies, and to pipe the spooky-cute skeletons is easy.

-And if you’re looking for some more easy Halloween cookie recipes right now, be sure to check out my pumpkin spice cookies, gluten free double chocolate cookies, spicy chocolate sandwich cookies, and chocolate peanut butter cookies.
+And if you’re looking for some more easy Halloween cookie recipes right now, be sure to check out my pumpkin spice cookies, gluten free double chocolate small batch cookies, and chocolate peanut butter cookies.

 Why You’ll Love These Cut-Out Cookies

 • Wonderful flavor – The gingerbread skeleton cookies taste like gingerbread.
-A delicious balance of fall spices, molasses, and brown sugar make the cookies incredibly tasty.
+A delicious balance of fall spices, molasses, and brown sugar makes the cookies incredibly tasty.

-• Great texture – The cookies are a hybrid soft and crispy cookie.
+• Great texture – The cookies are a hybrid of soft and crispy cookies.
 They are tender with a good bite, but certainly not the recipe if you want to construct elaborate gingerbread houses!

 • They hold their shape – The cookie dough does need to be refrigerated to keep the cookies from spreading.
 Nobody wants a blobby gingerbread man cookie!